Canyala/create-script-lib/README.md

 ### Github user-repo-access-token

-Besides creating a local git repo for the package, the package scaffolding tool also creates the remote repo using a git api call that requires an access token in order to validate.
-A step by step instruction follows below.
+Besides creating a local git repo for the package, the tool also creates the remote repo using a git api call that requires an access token in order to validate.
+A step by step instruction follows:

 * Use a browser and go to your personal git account page
 * You need to login in order to continue, do that if needed.